 Kensington Palace is one of the less pompous palaces in London.
 You can almost pass by without paying attention to it if was not the bold monument of Queen Victoria at front.
 As compensation for its impersonal look, its location is quite perfect.
 Well-positioned at the edge of the park, the palace and its gardens are one of the popular and favourite places to visit in London.

-The Afternoon Tea at Kensingto Palace is a Touristy Experience
+The Afternoon Tea at Kensington Palace is a Touristy Experience

-After good fifteen minutes, we finally got a table.
-Well positioned in the middle of the gallery, I could observe the mixture of clients without disturbing their peaceful afternoon.
+After a good fifteen minutes, we finally got a table.
+Well-positioned in the middle of the gallery, I could observe the mixture of clients without disturbing their peaceful afternoon.

-The two Italians in elegant suits were having lunch accompanied by a bottle of a chilled white wine.
-The two ladies at the table to the left were definitely some of my own tribe – ‘traveling divas’, women in love with the travel and the world.
+The two Italians in elegant suits were having lunch accompanied by a bottle of chilled white wine.
+The two ladies at the table to the left were definitely some of my own tribe – ‘travelling divas’, women in love with the travel and the world.

 And finally, in the gallery at the end, a group of ten Muslim women were celebrating.
 I understand the choice to have their women’s party here, the settings and atmosphere are utterly typical for the UK.